EqualMedia/whalelogrotate/README.md

 # whalelogrotate

 Docker container logs can grow infinitely.
-This container run logrotate in a while loop every 30 minutes and rotates log files.
+This container runs logrotate in a while loop every 30 minutes and rotates log files.
 See logrotate config file.

 ## Configuration